 \subsection{The flexibility of the optimal estimation approach}

 In general, the retrieval values of all control vector variables for AVHRR, MODIS, and AATSR agree well enough to be used interchangeably.
-Absolute mean differences are small and $\leq$ 21.9 hPa for CTP, $\leq$ 1.3 for COT, and $\leq$ 2.1 for CER, and generally smaller than the mean retrieval uncertainties themselves \textcolor{red}{(calculate)}.
+Absolute mean differences are $\leq$ 21.9 hPa for CTP, $\leq$ 1.3 for COT, and $\leq$ 2.1 for CER.
+These are mostlysmaller than the mean retrieval uncertainties themselves \textcolor{red}{(calculate)}.
 Moreover, the RGB images show that all major patterns of cloud coverage and structure are resolved by all three sensors.
 However, AATSR data show largest deviations to the other sensors (\cref{fig:histograms}).
 It is unlikely that differences in spectral response functions are the reason.
 MODIS and AATSR heritage channels are relatively close in their spectral response but their retrieval values do differ considerably.
-Also, MODIS and AVHRR disagree much more in their spectral response, which results in a reflectance difference of up to 30--40 \% \citep{Trishchenko02}, but their retrieval values are much more similar nonetheless.
+Also, MODIS and AVHRR disagree nonetheless more in their spectral response, which results in a reflectance difference of up to 30--40 \% \citep{Trishchenko02}, but their retrieval values are much more similar.
 The difference to AVHRR and MODIS is largest for CER, so microphysical variables, which are derived from reflectance data only, appear to be most affected.

 The differences between mean values are almost exclusively significant.
 Thus, from a statistical point of view, the samples we analysed for AVHRR, MODIS, and AATSR have been drawn from different populations and are thus statistically inconsistent.
 However, differences in cloud conditions at the various observation times and sensor spatial resolution explain part of these discrepancies.
-Moreover, a non-significant t-Test result is possibly a too strict metric for estimating the comparability of retrieval results.
-There is a range of confounding processes that affect each individual retrieval estimate, such as observation times, spectral responses, calibration deficiencies, and a varying amount of cloudy pixels to be compared.
+Moreover, a non-significant t-Test result is possibly too strict a metric for estimating the consistency of retrieval results.
+There is a range of confounding processes that affect each individual retrieval estimate, such as observation times, spectral responses, calibration deficiencies, and a varying number of cloudy pixels to be compared.
 The case studies clearly show that, under optimal conditions for single layer cloud retrievals, CC4CL products are consistent with Calipso and practically insensitive to sensor characteristics.

 We suggest that AVHRR and MODIS data can be used interchangeably, depending on the user's application.
 AVHRR data provide long-term data records from 1982, however at a relatively coarse resolution of 5 km $\times$ 3 km.
 The MODIS data record started in 2000, and is thus too short to be considered a climatology.
 However, L1 data are available at 1 km resolution, and orbit control is guaranteed.
 With CC4CL, we also produced 0.05\textdegree\ lat/lon daily composites for Europe (data not shown), which is close to MODIS's original resolution in that area.
 These data provide a more detailed view on cloud features than AVHRR.
 In that sense, CC4CL products retrieved from AVHRR and MODIS are complementary.